WHAT IS DOGGIJUANA?

 HOW DOES CATNIP WORK IN DOGS?

 Dogs have catnip receptors in their faces and stomachs, similar to cats.
 Nepetalactone, the essential oil in catnip, binds to the receptors and induces a response that is so relaxing, it’s drool worthy.
 Dogs don’t get “high” from catnip like cats do.
 Instead, it is a calming agent when eaten and a great way to encourage your dog to play longer through smell!

 So why don't dogs get that euphoric response?
 Well cats also have receptors in their cheeks and the roof of their mouths.
 This is why people and dogs don't get the same reaction from catnip that cats do.

-Place a pinch of Dogginip in the pouch on the side of the toy, play with your pet for about 20 minutes, and then sprinkle about ¼ tsp on their food for a calming effect.
+Place a pinch of 'nip in the pouch on the side of the toy, play with your pet for about 20 minutes, and then sprinkle about ¼ tsp on their food for a longer lasting calming effect.